 Pilates

-Pilates is a body conditioning routine that helps build flexibility and long, lean muscles, pilates for scoliosisstrength and endurance in the legs, abdominals, arms, hips, and back.
+Pilates is a body conditioning routine that helps build flexibility and long, lean muscles, strength and endurance in the legs, abdominals, arms, hips, and back.
 It puts emphasis on spinal and pelvic alignment, breathing to relieve stress and allow adequate oxygen flow to muscles, developing a strong core or center, and improving coordination and balance.
 There are books and centers dedicated to “Pilates for Scoliosis” or “Scoliosis Pilates”, however there is no research proving the effectiveness of these programs.
 Though Pilates can be added to a scoliosis treatment program, it is important to discuss it with the doctor treating your scoliosis first, as some moves may exacerbate your curve.

 Yoga

-The purpose of yoga is to create a balance in the body through developing both yoga exercises for scoliosisstrength and flexibility.
+The purpose of yoga is to create a balance in the body through developing both strength and flexibility.
 This is achieved with the performance of poses or postures, each of which has specific physical benefits.
 The poses can be done quickly in succession, creating heat in the body through movement (vinyasa-style yoga) or more slowly to increase stamina and perfect the alignment of the pose.
 The poses are a constant, but the approach to them varies depending on the tradition in which the teacher has trained.
 Like Pilates, there are books and programs for “Yoga for Scoliosis” or “Scoliosis Yoga” but like Pilates the above precautions should be observed because again there is no research to support its efficacy other than as a pain management approach.
 Yoga will not correct scoliosis or alter its progressive nature.

 The Schroth Method